 Devonshire real estate guide & listings for sale

-There are a lot of green spaces to enjoy in Devonshire.
-There are a few parks close by for residents to check out, like Devonwood Conservation Area, and they are very well-spread out, which makes it easy to access them from most locations in Devonshire.
-Finally, it remains relatively calm in this neighbourhood, thanks to the presence of very few people out and about on the streets.
+There is an extensive selection of green spaces in Devonshire.
+There are a few parks nearby for residents to relax in, including Devonwood Conservation Area, and they are very well-situated, which makes it easy to get to them.
+It is relatively serene in this part of the city, thanks to the presence of very few people out and about on the streets.

 Cars are a great transportation option in this neighbourhood.
 Parking is quite easy, and nearby highways, such as E.C.
 Row Expressway, are reasonably easy to drive to from any home in this part of the city.
 On the other hand, Devonshire is not very transit friendly.
 Thankfully, house owners benefit from a few bus lines, and the nearest bus stop is typically very close.
 Walking is not particularly practical for home buyers in Devonshire since most daily needs are at times difficult to carry out without the use of a vehicle.

 The large proportion of single detached homes in the housing stock of Devonshire is an important part of its character.
 About one third of properties in this part of Windsor were built between 1990 and 2000, while the majority of the remaining buildings were constructed pre-1960 and in the 1960s.
 This neighbourhood also has quite a good choice of housing size options; there is a higher proportion of three bedroom homes in this part of the city.
 Homeowners occupy about 90% of the dwellings in Devonshire whereas the remainder are rented.